 • All Members (MRCOG) and Fellows (FRCOG) in South Asia

-Only those ballots from Fellows and Members who are up to date or exempt from paying subscriptions will be included in the election process.
-Please note, all those nominating Fellows and Members for Council position must also be update to date or exempt from paying subscriptions.
+Only those ballots from Fellows and Members who are up to date or exempt from paying subscriptions were included in the election process.

-The elections are held using the single transferable vote system.
+The elections were held using the single transferable vote system.

 The RCOG Chief Executive is the Returning Officer and has ultimate responsibility for the Council election process.